microsoft/BuildTourHack/stories/3/331_CognitiveServices.md

 # Task 3.3.1 - Set up Cognitive Services for image face analysis in Azure

-This task will guide you through setting up a Cognitive Service to be used for facial analysis.
+This task will require you to set up a Cognitive Service to be used for facial analysis.
 You'll use this so that customers can run your Xamarin app and see what they look like with different KNOWZY noses on their face!

 ## Prerequisites